verlok/verlok.github.io/_posts/2012-10-03-css-3-only-spinning-loading-animation.md

 Need a fallback to see the animation in older browsers?
 If you read so far, you probably do.

-Although the fallback is not the purpose of this article, let's say that the best solution would be preparing a sprite with all the frames of the animation at a constant distance one from each other, use the sprite as background of a DOM element, and animate the background with javascript.
+Although the fallback is not the purpose of this article, let's say that the best solution would be preparing **a sprite with all the frames** of the animation at a constant distance one from each other, use the sprite as background of a DOM element, and **animate the background with Javascript**.